cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Qredo Fees

-Qredo charges fees to withdraw, including the Qredo fee and the miner's fee, The Qredo fee allows the management of Qredo wallets.
+Qredo charges fees to withdraw, which include the Qredo fee and the miner's fee, The Qredo fee allows the management of Qredo wallets.
 While the miner's fee covers the work and resources they need to generate blocks on the underlying network.
 You are presented with details of these fees when you confirm the transaction.While the miner and Qredo fee is fixed for any withdrawal transaction, Qredo can periodically alter these fees.

 ### Custodian Role